-(9) The real estate portfolio shall be well diversified in geography, and over sectors, properties and instruments.
+(11) The unlisted real estate portfolio shall be well diversified geographically, across sectors and individual properties.

-(10) Leverage may be used with a view to performing the management task in an effective manner, but not with a view to increasing the investment portfolio's exposure to risky assets in the equity and bond portfolio.
-Leverage may also be used in fund structures and by other legal entities with the aim to implementing the management assignment in an effective manner, but such leverage may not be with a view to increasing the investment portfolio's exposure to risky assets.
+(12) Leverage may be used with a view to performing the management assignment in an effective manner, but not with a view to increasing the investment portfolio's exposure to risky assets in the equity and bond portfolios.
+Leverage may also be used in fund structures and by other legal entities with the aim of performing the management assignment in an effective manner, but such leverage may not be with a view to increasing the investment portfolio's exposure to risky assets.

-(11) Reinvestment of cash collateral shall not take place with a view to increasing the investment portfolio's financial exposure to risky assets.
+(13) Reinvestment of cash collateral shall not take place with a view to increasing the investment portfolio's financial exposure to risky assets.

-(12) Short selling is only permitted if the Bank has access to the securities through an established borrowing arrangement.
+(14) Short selling is only permitted if the Bank has access to the securities through an established borrowing arrangement.

-Section 3-6.
-Management restrictions to be set by the Bank
+Section 3-5 Management restrictions to be set by the Executive Board

-(1) The Bank shall set supplementary limits for risks that, based on experience, are not captured well by expected tracking error, including:
+(1) The Executive Board shall set supplementary limits for risks that, based on experience, are not captured well by expected tracking error, including: